Turner, Fox, Viacom to offer advertisers way to laser focus on audience

-NEW YORK (Reuters) - Major U.S. media companies Time Warner Inc’s (TWX.N) Turner, Viacom Inc (VIAB.O) and 21st Century Fox Inc’s (FOXA.O) Fox Networks Group will launch OpenAP, a program for advertisers to laser focus their commercials at specific audiences on television.
+NEW YORK, March 15 (Reuters) - Major U.S. media companies Time Warner Inc’s Turner, Viacom Inc and 21st Century Fox Inc’s Fox Networks Group will launch OpenAP, a program for advertisers to laser focus their commercials at specific audiences on television.

-With the TV upfront season weeks away, advertisers are seeking audiences beyond the ones measured by Nielsen (NLSN.N), which are based on age, gender and income, mimicking ad buying on the digital side.
+With the TV upfront season weeks away, advertisers are seeking audiences beyond the ones measured by Nielsen, which are based on age, gender and income, mimicking ad buying on the digital side.

 Over the next two months, most major U.S. media companies will sell the bulk of their TV ad inventory for the next year in what is known as the upfront market.